Explore insurance rating factors and average auto insurance rates in Michigan.

 Auto insurance is expensive in Michigan.
-The average car insurance rate in Michigan is $2,610 per year — more than the national average by 82.9%.
+The average car insurance rate in Michigan is $2,610 per year — 82 percent more expensive than the national average.

 Your car insurance costs are impacted by more than just the state in which you live.
 Car insurance premiums consider an array of considerations, including your driving record, credit history, gender, age, and marital status.